CAP Theorem: Consistency vs Availability Trade-offs

 Every request receives a non-error response, without guarantee that it contains the most recent write.

-An available system will respond to every request, even if it cannot guarantee the most recent data.
-If a node is down or partitioned, the system will still respond using stale data from available nodes.
+An available system responds to every request, even if it cannot guarantee the most recent data.
+If a node is down or partitioned, the system still responds using stale data from the nodes that are still up.

 // Example: Available read